The following rules apply to both southern rock lobster and eastern (green) rock lobster which are also referred to in Tasmania as crayfish.

 possession limits apply within 100 metres of unloading any rock lobster, except where the fisher's shack or home is within the 100 metres.

 If you are on State waters with more than the daily bag limit, you must prove you have fished for more than one day eg. an extended or overnight trip.
-You must abide by the bag limit, the possession limit and the boat limit.
-On a boat with more than 5 people fishing, some fishers may need to take fewer fish than their bag or possession limit to remain within the boat limit.

 A child under 10 cannot possess rock lobster and any rock lobster held by that child are deemed to be in the possession of the supervising adult.
 A person with a special rock lobster licence can possess 15 lobsters during the 14 day licence period nominated by the fisher.